nebula-plugins/gradle-netflixoss-project-plugin/README.md

 For reference, these are Gradle-related modules used:

   * com.netflix.nebula:gradle-dependency-lock-plugin - allow project to declare their ideal state of dependencies and lock them to specific versions for releases.
+  * com.netflix.nebula:gradle-contacts-plugin - to add developers to publications
   * com.netflix.nebula:nebula-project-plugin
   * com.netflix.nebula:nebula-bintray-plugin - wraps gradle-bintray-plugin with different defaults and adding OJO support and multi-module support.
   * com.netflix.nebula:nebula-publishing-plugin - for producing a jar, source jar, javadoc jar with metadata about how it was produced.
-  * nl.javadude.gradle.plugins:license-gradle-plugin - for license recommendations
   * com.netflix.nebula:nebula-release-plugin - for providing release tasks, versioning, and tagging
   * com.netflix.nebula:nebula-test - for Gradle integration tests.
+  * nl.javadude.gradle.plugins:license-gradle-plugin - for license recommendations

 # Applying the Plugin